 - Know the location of the interview and how long it will take you to get there.
 Be early.

 - Print extra copies of your résumé to bring to the interview.

 - The initial interview may be conducted by phone.
 The general preparation for a phone interview is the same as an in-person interview.

-- Be honest
+- Be yourself, be prepared.

-- Never speak negatively about others or former employers
+- Never speak negatively about former employees.

 - Turn your cell phone off and put it away!

 - Don’t use your cell phone as a watch, just wear one.